rumca-js/Django-link-archive/README_search.md

 ## But Google algorithm is the best!

-The algorithm could have been the best 10 years ago, but is it the best righ now?
+The Google search algorithm could have been the best 10 years ago, but is it the best righ now?

 For example Google, after reaching state of monopoly, could lower it's quality.
 Will people be able to find out about that?